 - First, know that it is OK to feel nervous about your first appointment.
 Our staff understand that it’s hard to talk to someone you don’t know about your personal concerns.
 Rest assured that we will make the counseling environment as comfortable as possible for you

 - When your appointment is scheduled, you will be assigned a questionnaire to complete either online or in paper form.
 This questionnaire should be done, before you arrive for your appointment

-- When you arrive for your first appointment, check in at front desk in the main lobby of Nebraska Medicine – University Health Center (1500 U St).
-Plan to arrive 15 to 20 minutes early to fill out any necessary paperwork
+- When you arrive for your first appointment, check in at front desk on level two of Nebraska Medicine – University Health Center at 550 N. 19th St. Plan to arrive 15 to 20 minutes early to fill out any necessary paperwork

 - In your first appointment, your counselor will ask you to describe why you came for counseling.
 This may include questions about different parts of your life in order to get to know you more and understand how the problem fits into and/or affects other areas of your life.
 Don’t worry— the counselor can take the lead in this part of the conversation and help you explain why you are there

 - The better you can communicate your worries or needs to your counselor, the better your counselor will be able to respond to your concerns.
 Remember, your counselor is your partner in understanding and working on your problem.
 If there is something you want your counselor to know, but he or she hasn’t asked yet, feel free to offer the information.
 If you have questions or concerns about counseling or another issue, it’s important to ask

 - At the end of your first session, the counselor will ask you or help you develop goals for counseling.
 This ensures you and your counselor are on the same page and understand what you want to accomplish during your Counseling and Psychological Services experience

 How to Get the Most out of Your Counseling Experience

 Show up to your appointments.
 We can’t help you if you’re not here.
 If you put time into getting help, it will pay off.